primer/view_components/README.md

 _Note: This library is in pre-release development and should not be considered stable._

-Visit [https://view-components.primer.vercel.app/](https://view-components.primer.vercel.app/) to learn more.
+Visit [https://view-components.primer.vercel.app/](https://view-components.primer.vercel.app/) to view documentation.

 ## License